 I didn’t panic this time when I saw that she wasn’t there.
 I just went out to the beach and watched her for a while… let her clear her thoughts of whatever was haunting her that evening—or morning I should say.
 When I went back inside to get water, she came in right behind me.
 After assuring me that she was okay, we returned to our suite to get some more rest.
 She still seemed a bit restless but settled down into sleep after a short while.

-I finished looking over some contracts and sending notes back to Ros on changes that I want when my blackberry rang.
+I finish looking over some contracts and sending notes back to Ros on changes that I want when my blackberry rings.
 It’s Carrick.